 The Forbes Fund

 Conceived by alumni Bill Bennington ’79 and Greg Lee ’78, Cathedral’s first teaching chair honors our founding Headmaster, Rev. Canon David R. Forbes, whose unwavering commitment to Episcopal education and Cathedral School for Boys has persisted for six decades.
 This Forbes Endowed Teaching Chair will acknowledge excellent teachers currently working at the School by providing financial support and professional development funds.

 Our gratitude goes out to all alumni and families that contributed to the establishment of this fund.

 From 1990 - 2005, Dottie Sayward Wylie served as the School’s Director of Admission and helped parents and children navigate the daunting and difficult process of finding the right school.
 She was aware of and sensitive to the financial needs that arise after a family has entered into the school community.
 Named in her honor, the Dottie Sayward Wylie Fund provides financial assistance to qualifying families for a wide range of needs not covered by tuition, including uniforms, school pictures, athletics equipment, tutoring, and extended day care, to ensure that every boy has access to all the School has to offer.

-Located in San Francisco, CA, Cathedral School for Boys is an independent elementary school for boys in grades K-8.
-Our Mission is to provide an excellent education through intellectual inquiry and rigor that is centered in the Episcopal tradition and is respectful of and welcoming to people of all religious traditions and beliefs.
+Located in San Francisco, California, Cathedral School for Boys is an independent elementary school for boys in Kindergarten – Grade 8.
+Our mission is to provide an excellent education through intellectual inquiry and rigor that is centered in the Episcopal tradition and is respectful of and welcoming to people of all religious traditions and beliefs.